 3) The Hottie and the Nottie

 This should come as no surprise, though perhaps the surprise is that there were other movies worse this year than garish spectacle celebrating the vanity of Paris Hilton.
 The film tries to champion a misguided message but fails miserably.
 There’s some lip service paid to inner beauty but Nate (Joel Moore) never sees the “nottie” as a “hottie” until she starts to physically transform and reconfigure her body.
 He remains shallow until the ugly girl meets the demands of others.
-Then there’s the whole concept of Hilton as a moral character who advisees the less physically gifted of the species that the secret to love and happiness is to be your self.
+Then there’s the whole concept of Hilton as a moral character who advises the less physically gifted of the species that the secret to love and happiness is to be your self.
 Paris Hilton telling others to just be themselves?
 What kind of ridiculously hypocritical message is that?
-This woman’s vaginal canal gets more traffic than the Holland Tunnel.
 The comedy is excruciating.
 The Hottie and the Nottie is physically nauseating to watch.
 I’ve written before that there’s a difference between gross-out and just gross, and this movie doesn’t seem to understand this.
 I nearly vomited after seeing an infected toenail land in some guy’s mouth.
 Snot bubbles, varicose veins, gnarly teeth, extreme acne, and overgrown hair are not comedy without context.
 Presented alone, they compose a vile health department slide show.
 There’s nothing funny in just being gross.
 I’ve heard complaints that The Hottie and the Nottie would be viewed more fairly if Hilton was not the lead but I argue that Hilton and the film are inescapable.
-She served as an executive producer on the film and approved the material, so of course it’s going to flatter her and present numerous situations where Hilton can strut and pose in revealing outfits.
-She’s less of a character than a loop of masturbatory fodder.
-But you could even get that for free elsewhere; Lord knows this woman isn’t shy about her body.
 This is just a sad, icky film that serves one purpose: to stroke Hilton’s vanity.
 But remember kids, just be your self.